rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Viikkoraportti2.md

 the normal one.
 This is an incredibly useful feature because you can generate the outcome of a game pretty fast and see if your intention in the code translates to reality very quickly.

+When one is doing simple bots, even when you have already implemented quite some code.
+It is still feels very "stupid" for humans, where if something is not taken into account in its strict logic constraints it will fall apart completely.

 Pylint(default python linting for VSC) is giving me errors in very random errors that I think are related specifics for this API and also not linting certain typos that I make.